 Since the brain cannot store oxygen, it relies upon a series of blood vessels to supply oxygen and nutrients.
-The pooling of blood from an intracranial hemorrhage or cerebral hemorrhage puts pressure on the brain and deprives it of oxygen.
+When a hemorrhage occurs, oxygen may no longer be able to reach brain tissue supplied by leaky or broken blood vessels.
+Pooling of blood from an intracranial hemorrhage or cerebral hemorrhage also puts pressure on the brain and deprives it of oxygen.

 When a hemorrhage or stroke interrupts blood flow around or inside the brain, depriving it of oxygen for more than three or four minutes, the brain cells die.
-Furthermore, the affected nerve cells and the related functions they control are damaged.
+The affected nerve cells and the related functions they control are damaged as well.

 Who is affected by intracranial hemorrhage?

-Stroke is the leading cause of disability and the fourth-leading cause of death in the United States.
-Intracranial hemorrhage accounts for approximately 10% of all strokes in the United States.
+Stroke is the leading cause of disability and the fifth-leading cause of death in the United States.

+Intracranial hemorrhage accounts for approximately 10% of all strokes in the U.S.

 Intracranial hemorrhage can strike people of any age, depending upon the cause.
 Although cerebral hemorrhage and hemorrhagic stroke are most commonly associated with older adults, they can also occur in children (pediatric stroke).